jinhyunpark2459/jinhyunpark2459.github.io/_projects/double_pendulum.md

     </div>
 </div>

-The total mechanical energy of the system is indeed conserved.
+From the plot, we can see that the total mechanical energy of the system is conserved.
+For animating the solution, you can refer to my <a href="https://jinhyunpark2459.github.io/projects/single_pendulum/">previous post</a>.